 Osaba Paris: tapas à la Basque!

 Want to treat your taste buds to a one-way trip to the Basque coast without leaving the capital?
-Direction Osaba, located in the 6th arrondissement of Paris.
-Enjoy a glass of Irouleguy, a wine from the Basque country, and share tasty tapas, charcuterie and cheese boards, homemade quiches and Basque cakes.
-The Pintxos tapas menu includes hot and cold tapas, croquetas that are crispy on the outside and melt-in-the-mouth on the inside, and tapas by the meter!
-A must?
-At Osaba, all our products come directly from the Basque country!
-We’re off to Osaba (which means “uncle” in Basque), and it’s uncle’s treat!
+Head for Osaba, in Paris’s 6th arrondissement.
+Over a glass of Irouleguy, a wine from the Basque country, you can share tasty tapas, charcuterie and cheese boards, homemade quiches and Basque cakes.
+The Pintxos tapas menu includes hot and cold tapas, croquetas that are crisp on the outside and melt-in-the-mouth on the inside, and tapas by the metre!
+And best of all, at Osaba, all products come directly from the Basque country!
+Come on, let’s go to Osaba (which means “uncle” in Basque), it’s “uncle” who’s in charge!

 From the Basque Country to Spain at La Noceria

-Want to try a good Spanish restaurant in Paris?
+Fancy trying out a good Spanish restaurant in Paris?
 Here’s a new address we invite you to discover.
-In the Sentier district of Paris, La Noceria aims to take your taste buds on a journey from the Basque country to Spain.
-Good food, a festive atmosphere tapas to share, cocktails, good music… La Noceria won us over.
+Located in the Sentier district of Paris, La Noceria will take your taste buds on a journey from the Basque Country to Spain.
+Good food, a festive, friendly atmosphere, tapas to share, cocktails, good music… La Noceria has won us over.
 Vamos!
-(Chez Paris Secret, we tested La Noceria and tell you all about it here!)
+(At Paris Secret, we tested La Noceria and tell you all about it here!)

-Pack your bags in Barcelona without leaving Paris!
-In the 4th arrondissement of Paris, Les Piétons invites you for a change of scenery.
+Pack your bags for Barcelona without leaving Paris!
+In Paris’s 4th arrondissement, Les Piétons invites you for a change of scenery.
 Enjoy the best of Iberian gastronomy over a drink.
-On the menu: tortilla de patatas, paella, patatas with aioli, Pata Negra ham, gambas, mussels with chorizo, octopus a la Gallega and other delights made in España!
+On the menu: tortilla de patatas, paella, patatas à l’aioli, Pata Negra ham, gambas, mussels with chorizo, octopus à la Gallega and other delights made in España!
 Quieres tapas?
 Créo que si!
 Join us for a sangria at Les Piétons?
 Olé!

 Les Cagettes, Paris Bastille

-In the 11th arrondissement, near Bastille, discover Les Cagettes, an ultra-cool spot for delicious tapas.
-In crates to share: excellent tapas-style local produce to enjoy as an aperitif.
-Mixed, cheese, charcuterie, raclette, vegetarian… there’s an infinite choice of crates.
+In the 11th arrondissement, near Bastille, we discover Les Cagettes, an ultra-cool spot for delicious tapas.
+In shareable cagettes: excellent tapas-style local produce to enjoy as an aperitif.
+Mixed, cheese, charcuterie, raclette, vegetarian… there’s an infinite choice of cagettes.
 The best part?
-Aperitif boxes delivered to your door, a catering service and a sandwich shop.
-Time to eat, kids!
+Aperitif cagettes delivered to your door, a catering service and a Sandwicherie.
+Let’s eat, kids!

-Read also: The best restaurants in Paris for a delicious meal!
+Also read: The best restaurants to eat at in Paris, to be sure of a delicious meal!